russellballestrini/russell.ballestrini.net/content/2010-12-31-four2go-a-new-spin-on-an-old-classic.rst

 :tags: four2go!, gumyum, programming, python
 :slug: four2go-a-new-spin-on-an-old-classic
 :status: published
+:summary:

 |four2go! logo|

 **For the past two months** I have feverishly worked on my side project.
-Initially I set out to work on this application for submission to the Hacker News, lets make November "Launch an App Month".
+Initially I set out to work on this application for submission to Hacker News, lets make November "Launch an App Month".

 The whole project took longer than expected but I was please with my